khushahal/anti-ai-analyzer/DEPLOYMENT.md

 # Vercel Deployment Guide

-This guide will help you deploy the Anti-AI Analyzer application to Vercel.
+This guide will help you deploy the AI Analyzer application to Vercel.

 ## Prerequisites